Our free recovery college courses focus on helping you recognise and make use of your talents and resources.

 Or, if you have any questions, just Get in Touch – we would love to hear from you.

-New Horizons – Course Content Summer ’21
+New Horizons – Course Content Autumn ’21

 Managing Anxiety: Understand the terms ‘anxiety’ and ‘panic attack’.
 Know causes of anxiety.
 Know symptoms of anxiety.
 Understand how anxiety can affect the individual and the individual’s friends and family.
 Understand how different ways of thinking and behaving can affect anxiety.
 Understand how anxiety can be managed.